Henry Hub in Europe – Gazproms magic kingdom of sunk cost simulations

 Unquote

-You are right on.
+You are right.
 It’s sunk as well.
-As your vessels are busy scooping up the LNG from the plant, you cannot reuse the regasification capacity otherwise than either subletting it or using it for other supply but for that, you would need other vessels and …
+As your vessels are busy scooping up the LNG from the plant, you cannot reuse the regasification capacity otherwise than either subletting it or using it for other supplies but for that, you would need other vessels and …

 To them at least.